 Discuss your graduate school plans with an advisor.
 Whether you have just started exploring your options, are currently applying to programs, or choosing between admission offers, we welcome your questions.
-Are you concerned about how the Covid-19 crisis will impact the upcoming grad school application cycle?
-Make an appointment to discuss!
+Are you concerned about how the COVID-19 crisis will impact the upcoming grad school application cycle?
+Make an appointment to discuss these things and more!

 - What is graduate school?

 Graduate programs offer advanced study in a field or discipline, providing you with the skills to practice a specific profession (professional degree) or to engage in original research and teaching (research-based degree).
 A master's or doctoral degree can lead to positions in academia and in the public and private sectors.
 For an overview, consider reading our guide, Applying to Graduate School.